Majors and Minors

 Minors

-Add a minor in Modern Languages to strengthen your communication and make you more marketable after graduation.
+Add a minor in Modern Languages to strengthen your skills and make you more marketable after graduation.

 Graduate Program